Trolleybus usage by country: Turkey

-Trolleybuses have operated in two cities in the Asian part of Turkey and one in the European part.
+Trolleybuses have operated in four cities in the Asian part of Turkey and one in the European part.
 See the Eurasia section of this article, above.

 Ukraine

-Trolleybus systems run in more than 40 cities, including the interurban Crimean network connecting Simferopol with Alushta and Yalta on the coast.
+Trolleybus systems run in 35 cities (in 2012, it was more than 40), including the interurban Crimean network connecting Simferopol with Alushta and Yalta on the coast.
 The Crimean trolleybus network includes the longest trolleybus route in the world, the 86-km (54 mi.) route from Yalta to Simferopol.

 United Kingdom

 No trolleybus systems are in operation.
 A new Leeds trolleybus system was given preliminary government approval and funding in March 2010, but cancelled in 2016.

 In the past, more than 50 systems existed and a large number of trolleybuses have been preserved at British museums.
 The last trolleybuses in Britain ran in Bradford in 1972.
 The world's largest collection of preserved trolleybuses is at The Trolleybus Museum at Sandtoft in England.
 Examples are also preserved at the East Anglia Transport Museum and the Black Country Living Museum in England.